 So – you’ve done all your research, or at least read Parakeets For Dummies, you’ve purchased and set up your cage, and you’ve decided it’s time to find your parakeet and bring him home.
 Picking a parakeet out is fun, but it’s also important to take care in making a final selection.

-There are a lot of different ways you can find a parakeet, you can search on Facebook or Google for local parrot rescues and I would wager all of them have fistfuls of parakeets that need a good home.
+There are a lot of different ways to find a parakeet.
+You can search on Facebook or Google for local parrot rescues and I would wager all of them have fistfuls of parakeets that need a good home.
 You can also search locally for breeders of hand fed parakeets, which we’ll discuss further down the line.